prsbrc/Miscellaneous/README.md

 FileDef_Proc shows how to declare a file within an procedure.

 DSPUIMWDW shows how to use API QUILNGTX for a easy window.

+CLCEAP is an example how to calculate a checkdigit with mod10